John Locke (naturalist)

 John Locke (February 19, 1792 – July 10, 1856) was an American naturalist, professor, photographer, and publisher.
 He was the first American to exhibit photographs to the public.

+Biography

+John Locke was born in Lempster, New Hampshire on February 19, 1792.
+He graduated from Yale School of Medicine in 1818, but gave up medical practice in favor of teaching.

+He married Mary Morris on October 25, 1825.

-Locke made a geological survey of Ohio in 1838 some of which was included in Ephraim George Squier and Edwin Hamilton Davis' Ancient Monuments of the Mississippi Valley (1848).
+Locke made a geological survey of Ohio in 1838, some of which was included in Ephraim George Squier and Edwin Hamilton Davis' Ancient Monuments of the Mississippi Valley (1848).
 He was elected as a member of the American Philosophical Society in 1844.

+He died in Cincinnati on July 10, 1856.